memgraph/docs/gqlalchemy/under-the-hood/python-graph-translators.md

 ### `to_cypher_queries()` method

 The `to_cypher_queries()` method produces Cypher queries to create graph objects in Memgraph for both homogeneous and heterogeneous graph.
 If the graph is homogeneous, the default `_N` as a node label and `_E` as a relationship label will be used.
 This method can translate one-dimensional as well as multidimensional features to Memgraph properties.
 Isolated nodes in the graph won't get translated into Memgraph.
-Nodes and relationships will have property `dgl_id` set to the id they have as part of the DGL graph for the consistency reasons.
-To run the generated queries, following code can be used:
+Nodes and relationships will have property `dgl_id` set to the ID they have as part of the DGL graph for the consistency reasons.
+To run the generated queries, the following code can be used:

 ```
 for query in DGLTranslator().to_cypher_queries(dgl_graph):